How to book

-Tickets for concerts at King’s, St Columba’s, Senate House, Corn Exchange, Jesus College and West Road Concert Hall are all numbered and reserved.
-Only the top price tickets at St John’s and Trinity are numbered and reserved; all other bands are unreserved.
-University Arms tables can be reserved.
+Tickets for concerts at King’s College Chapel, Fitzwilliam College Auditorium, Ely Cathedral, Trinity College Chapel, Jesus College Chapel and West Road Concert Hall are all numbered and reserved.
 All other venues have unreserved seating.
-Please note that at venues with unreserved seating, an area of the best seats will be held
+Please note that at venues with unreserved seating, an area of the best seats will be held for CMF Supporters.

 To enquire about becoming a CMF Supporter, email firstname.lastname@example.org for details.

 All details were correct at the time of going to press.
 Cambridge Music Festival reserves the right to substitute artists and repertoire as necessary.